KeithDonaldson/ArchSimDB/README.md

 Step 5 is the only process that runs externally from this project, and as such is where the problems are likely to occur.
 Common errors are that the process is already running (i.e. you have a mongod instance already) or that your --dbpath directory doesn't exist (will only happen if step 1 encountered an error and you skipped).

 As a last resort, you can run the commands listed above (steps 1-6) manually from the command line.
 Note that steps 3, 4, and 6 will need to start with your virtual environment `bin` path, e.g. `pserve --reload development.ini` becomes `env/bin/pserve --reload development.ini` and `pip3 install setuptools` becomes `env/bin/pip3 install setuptools`.
+You will also need to set some variables in the `development.ini` file, namely `filespath`, `user`, `workload_separator`, `port`, and `mongo_uri`.

 Other issues?
 Contact me at contact@keithdonaldson.co.uk.